-On November 1st 2015, the Associated Press reported that the wreckage of the El Faro was believed to have been found in the vicinity of the ship's last known position (36 NM NE of Crooked and Acklins Islands in the Bahamas) at a depth of 15,000 feet.
+On September 24th 2017, the U.S. States Coast Guard issued its final report on the loss of the El Faro.
+The wreckage was found in the vicinity of the ship's last known position at a depth of 15,000 feet.
 The wreckage appears to be in an upright position and in one piece.

 ~Abandonment of the Trinity II~